jansmolders86/mediacenterjs/README.md

 * Movie, tv and music database with information and playback
 * Easy to use app framework

-What do I need to use this?
+What do I need to have installed to run this?
 ==========================

 * FFmpeg installed
 * NodeJS installed
-* a modern browser like Chrome or Firefox
+* A modern browser like Chrome or Firefox

 What is a MCJS App?
 =======================